 If that sounds like a lot, it is — but it pales in comparison to the burglary rates of years past.
 In fact, FBI data shows that burglaries have dropped by more than 45 percent since 2008, decreasing more than 11 percent in each of the last two years, according to preliminary 2019 bureau crime statistics.

-But that decline didn’t happen by accident.
+But this decline didn’t happen by accident.
 One reason for the drop in property crimes is the increasing accessibility (and affordability) of home security devices.
-From self-installed video doorbells and phone-activated alarm systems to motion-detecting lights and even just better privacy fences, the number of home security options are now endless.
+From self-installed video doorbells and phone-activated alarm systems to motion-detecting lights and even just better privacy fences, the number of home security options are now seemingly endless.

 The value in home security